Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather

 (3) Partial Soil Mulching for Wintering

 Partial soil mulching is suitable for 1-year-old clay or sandy tea gardens, as well as 2-year-old tea gardens with wider row spacing.
-Use semi-dry soil to mulch the tea seedlings to approximately one-third to one-half their height, while also using straw to shield the north side of the rows and covering the rows with 3-5 cm of straw or wet straw.
+Use semi-dry soil to mulch the tea seedlings to approximately one-third to one-half their height, while also using straw to shield the north side of the rows and covering the rows with 3-5 cm of rice straw or wet straw.

 Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather-7